ConsciousML/terragrunt-template-catalog-aws/README.md

 ## Continuous Integration (CI)

-After creating your repository from this template, run the [bootstrap process](bootstrap/README.md) once to configure GitHub Actions authentication with GCP.
+After creating your repository from this template, run the [bootstrap process](bootstrap/README.md) once to configure GitHub Actions authentication with AWS.

 The CI provides automated checks and testing:
 1. Create a branch and make changes